Behind the 9-5

 A sugar sculpture left to the elements to dissolve, reshape and return.
 This is proof that transformation is constant.

-Be mindful of what surrounds you.
-Sometimes, let it change you.
+Be mindful of what surrounds you and sometimes, let it change you.

 Painting